Ready For The Time Change? Here Are Tips To Stay Healthy During Dark Days Ahead

 When it comes to turning back the clocks on our devices, technology has us covered.
 Our smartphones automatically adjust.

 But our internal clocks aren't as easy to re-program.
-And this means that the time shift to save daylight in the fall and again in the spring can influence our health in unexpected ways.
+And this means that the time shift in the fall and again in the spring can influence our health in unexpected ways.

 "You might not think that a one hour change is a lot," says Fred Turek, who directs the Center for Sleep & Circadian Biology at Northwestern University.
 "But it turns out that the master clock in our brain is pretty hard-wired, " Turek explains.
 It's synchronized to the 24 hour light/dark cycle.